buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedComponentElements/Entities/IfcFastener.md

 # IfcFastener

 Representations of fixing parts which are used as fasteners to connect or join elements with other elements.
-Excluded are mechanical fasteners which are modeled by a separate entity (_IfcMechanicalFastener_).
+Excluded are mechanical fasteners which are modeled by a separate entity (_IfcMechanicalFastener_).<!-- end of definition -->

 > HISTORY New entity in IFC2x2

 { .change-ifc2x4}
 > IFC4 CHANGE Attribute _PredefinedType_ added.

 ## Attributes